Over 100 researchers are participating in Research Connections this year.

 If I cannot attend, can I send another representative?

 Absolutely; you are welcome to send a colleague, graduate student, or other representative in your place.
-We recommend having the primary representative fill out our Interest Form so they are included on future communication about the event.

 What if I have more questions?

 No problem!
 You can contact 860-486-3637 or firstname.lastname@example.org if you'd like to talk to someone in more detail about this event.